-Animal means any live vertebrae creature including mammals, birds, reptiles, amphibians and fish, but not humans.
+Animal means any living non-human creature live vertebrae creature including mammals, birds, reptiles, amphibians and fish, but not humans.

-Animal Services Officer means a person employed or appointed by the County or a municipality, or authorized by interlocal agreement with the County, who is authorized to investigate, on public or private property, civil infractions related to animal control or cruelty, and to issue citations as provided in this chapter.
+Animal Care and Control Services Officer means a person employed or appointed by the County or a municipality, or authorized by interlocal agreement with the County, who is authorized to investigate, on public or private property, civil infractions related to animal control or cruelty, and to issue citations as provided in this chapter.